-Perth has everything you need to experience a fabulous holiday.
+Perth Australia has everything you need to experience a fabulous holiday.
 3000 hours of sunshine a year, friendly locals, historic attractions and relaxed alfresco dining offering world class food and wine.
-See the following pages for a selection of attractions and activities in Perth city.

 There is plenty to see and do in Perth.
 Hop on an open top bus tour to Kings Park for spectacular views over the city; jump off and walk amongst the treetops or stop for a picnic.
 Watch gold pouring at The Perth Mint or marvel at one of the world’s largest musical instruments at The Bell Tower.
 Shop in one of the many arcades or boutique stores, take a wine cruise on the beautiful Swan River, jump on the Transperth ferry to visit over 1500 species of animals at the Perth Zoo, or for something different, see Perth on a Segway Tour.